 Another factor is the liquid previously in the pump.
 If the liquid is ambient or cooler, it will take more time for the pump to suffer damage after it starts to run dry than if the liquid is warmer.

 If you are using the pump for tank transfer and want to empty the tank, this may mean running the pump dry for a few seconds.
 If the pump is run dry for less than 45-60 seconds, the pump should not suffer damage.
 Anytime you are aware that the pump may have to be run dry to empty the tank, the operator must take care to ensure the pump is run dry for the absolute minimum amount of time.
 Any pump that suffers from running dry is not covered by warranty.

 Dry running can be an expensive hazard on your equipment but with care and supervision, you can elongate the life of your machinery.
-Learn more about our maintenance best practices on our blog.
+Learn more about our maintenance best practices by contacting us.